Challenges and Issues of Embedded Software Development

 And, of course, a piece of specific embedded software to provide designed functionality.
 The system can be programmable or non-programmable depending on its purpose of use.

-In terms of the requirements to system performance, functionality and capacity of microcontroller, there are several categories of embedded systems.
+In terms of the requirements to system performance, functionality and capacity of microcontroller, there are several categories of embedded software.
 First four are based upon system performance/functionality requirements; the other three refer to microcontroller’s capacity.

 Challenges of Embedded Software Development

 Embedded software is always a constituent of a larger system, for instance, a digital watch, a smartphone, a vehicle or automated industrial equipment.
-Such embedded systems must have real-time response under all circumstances within the time specified by design and operate under the condition of limited memory, processing power and energy supply.
+Such embedded solutions must have real-time response under all circumstances within the time specified by design and operate under the condition of limited memory, processing power and energy supply.
 Moreover, embedded software must be immune to changes in its operating environment – processors, sensors, and hardware components may change over time.
 Other challenging requirements to embedded software are portability and autonomy.

 Challenge #1: Stability